All Episodes

 He hasn't spent one day in office, and so he's being criticized for something that he hasn't done.

-Uh when I went up to Trump Tower with him on last Monday, I was upset a little apprehensive.
+When I went up to Trump Tower with him once last Monday, I was upset, a little apprehensive.

 I was like, okay, what do you think?